Ruchika30/Prepartion-for-DS/README.md

 # Prepartion-for-DS

-This repo consists questions of topics that will prepare you for challenging stuffs for learning Data Structures & Algos
+This repo consists questions of topics that will help you prepare for challenging stuffs for learning Data Structures & Algos

 |         | Topics           |
 | ------------- |:-------------:|